PedalPortland/api/doc/run_locally.md

 ## Running api
-Once you have the `venv` folder from running `create-env`, and you have activated the environment, you can continue starting the api with `python api.py`. `Ctrl-c` to stop it.
+Once you have the `venv` folder from running `create-env`, and you have activated the environment, you can continue starting the api with:

+`gunicorn -w 4 -b hostname:5001 api:app -D`

+* `-w 4` To create 4 threads to handle requests
+* `-b hostname:5001` to bind to the address/port number
+* `-D` to daemonize the process

+and use `Ctrl-c` to stop it.